-Environment Southland’s activities encompass an area that is serviced by three other local authorities; Invercargill City, Gore and Southland District Councils.
-The four authorities work closely and collaboratively together, both formally through a shared services approach, and informally through workshops, discussions and joint projects.
-We have a very effective relationship with Iwi and a positive relationship with a number of government and community organisations that assist and complement our role.
+Environment Southland’s activities involve an area that is serviced by three other local authorities: Invercargill City Council, Gore District Council and Southland District Council.
+The four authorities work closely and collaboratively together, both formally through a “shared services” approach, and informally through workshops, discussions and joint projects.
+We have a very effective relationship with iwi and a positive relationship with many government and community organisations that assist and complement our role.

 The Local Governance Statement supports the purpose of local government by promoting local democracy.
 The statement provides the public with information on the ways to influence local democratic processes, and is a requirement of section 40 of the Local Government Act 2002.

 Use this page to access information about how we make decisions, and how members of the public can influence the decision-making process.

 The purpose of local government is:

 - to enable democratic local decision-making and action by, and on behalf of, communities; and

 - to meet the current and future needs of communities for good-quality local infrastructure, local public services, and performance of regulatory functions in a way that is most cost-effective for households and businesses.

 In the Local Government Act 2002, 'good-quality' (when talking about local infrastructure, local public services, and the performance of regulatory functions) means infrastructure, services, and performances that are efficient, effective and appropriate to present and anticipated future circumstances.

 The purpose of Environment Southland is to enable democratic decision-making at the appropriate level, to promote sustainable development for the social, cultural, economic and environmental wellbeing of the community for now and the future.